Deugz/nb-master/intro.md

 :columns: 8

 <br>
-<p class="emphase">An <strong>online scientific publication plateform</strong>, aimed at promoting collaboration between scientistist of different disciplines, by providing the space and the tools to create and sustain a constructive dialogue shared openly with the public, around a broad scientific topic and it's related science questions. </p>
+<p class="emphase">A self-own, independant and lifelong <strong>online scientific publication plateform</strong>, aimed at promoting collaboration between scientistist of different disciplines, by providing the space and the tools to create and sustain a constructive dialogue shared openly with the public, around a broad scientific topic and it's related science questions. </p>

-<p class="emphase2"><strong>Space Ice *</strong></p>
+<p class="emphase2"><strong>Space Ice</strong></p>